Kevin Spacey: Career

-Theatre

-1981–1986: Career beginnings in theatre
+1981–1989: Early roles and breakthrough

 Spacey's first professional stage appearance was as a spear carrier in a New York Shakespeare Festival performance of Henry VI, Part 1 in 1981.
 The following year, he made his first Broadway appearance, as Oswald in a production of Henrik Ibsen's Ghosts, starring Liv Ullmann and director John Neville, which opened at the Eisenhower Theater in Washington's Kennedy Center.
 He then portrayed Philinte in Molière's The Misanthrope.
 In 1984, Spacey appeared in a production of David Rabe's Hurlyburly, in which he rotated through each of the male parts (he would later play Mickey in the film version).
 Next came Anton Chekhov's The Seagull alongside David Strathairn and Colleen Dewhurst.
 In 1986, Spacey appeared in a production of Sleuth in a New Jersey dinner theatre.

-1986–1991: Broadway success and Tony win

 Spacey's prominence as a stage actor began in 1986, when he was cast opposite Jack Lemmon, Peter Gallagher, and Bethel Leslie, as Jamie, the eldest Tyrone son, in Jonathan Miller's lauded production of Eugene O'Neill's Long Day's Journey into Night.
 Lemmon in particular would become a mentor to Spacey and was invited, along with Spacey's high school drama teacher, to be present when Spacey received his star on the Hollywood Walk of Fame in 1999.

-Spacey remained actively involved in the live theatre community.
-In 1991, he won a Tony Award for his portrayal of Uncle Louie in Neil Simon's Broadway hit Lost in Yonkers.
-His father was unconvinced that Spacey could make a career for himself as an actor and did not change his mind until Spacey became well known.
-In 1999, Spacey won the Laurence Olivier Award for Best Actor and earned another Tony Award nomination in 1999 for The Iceman Cometh.
+In 1986, Spacey made his first film appearance in Mike Nichols's Heartburn starring Meryl Streep and Jack Nicholson.
+Spacey plays a small role credited as a subway thief.
+In 1988, Spacey also briefly appeared in another Nichols film, Working Girl, as businessman Bob Speck.
+Some of Spacey's other early roles include a widowed millionaire on L.A.
+Law; the television miniseries The Murder of Mary Phagan (1988), opposite Lemmon; and the comedy See No Evil, Hear No Evil (1989).
+In 1987, Spacey made his first major television appearance in the second-season premiere of Crime Story, playing a Kennedy-esque American senator.
+That same year he appeared in spy thriller series The Equalizer as Detective Sergeant Cole in the episode "Solo".
+He earned a fan base after playing the manic depressive arms dealer Mel Profitt on the television series Wiseguy (1988).